zaphB/polyp/README.md

 To rotate a square by 30 degrees, use `rect(10).rotate(30)`.
 Optionally, the center of rotation can be specified as a second parameter: `rect(10).rotate(30, [0, 10])`.
 By default, the center of rotation is given by the center of mass of the rotated geometry.

-Rotate supports the optional boolean arguement `copy`, which if set to true, causes the unrotated shape to be kept in the result, e.g. `rect(10).rotate(120, copy=True)`.
+Rotate supports the optional boolean argument `copy`, which if set to true, causes the unrotated shape to be kept in the result, e.g. `rect(10).rotate(120, copy=True)`.

+### Scale

+To scale a shape, use `.scale(s1, s2, center)`, where `s1` is the scale factor in x-direction, `s2` is the scale factor in y-direction and `center` is the reference point of the scaling.
+If `center` is omitted, the center of mass of the shape is used.
+If `s2` is omitted, both directions will be scaled by `a1`.

+Scale supports the optional boolean argument `copy`, which if set to true, causes the unscaled shape to be kept in the result, e.g. `rect(10).scale(3, center=[0,0], copy=True)`.

 ### Mirror